Leasing farm land

 How the relief is given

 The profit from the letting of the farm land is assessed by Revenue as rental income.
-This relief is given as a reduction (up to a maximum limit) of your total taxable rental income.
-Your tax relief is subject to a maximum reduction as outlined below.
+The relief is given as a reduction (up to a maximum limit) of your total taxable rental income.

 You will only qualify for one reduction regardless of the number of qualifying leases you may have.